achaulk/packall/README.md

 A struct that specifies the `backwards_compatible` flag uses a larger encoding that allows the decoder to skip newer unknown fields.

-By default (and with `backwards_compatible`) newer fields may be added to the end of any struct.
+By default (and with `backwards_compatible`) newer fields may be added to the end of any struct. `backwards_compatible` can be added retroactively the first time a struct definition is changed to preserve compatibility.

 In addition, in any struct
 * `packall::omit<T>` entries may be added, moved or removed anywhere.